wenda-guo/hello-world/README.md

 # hello-world
 hello-world repository

-This is my first time to use git hub, which is really wonderful.
+This is my FIRST time to use git hub, which is really wonderful.